Lisn-Rocks/lisn-server/README.md

 - `Hash` that is used to hash the password
 - `Salt` that is added to master password before hash

-The rest, such as the `RootFolder` for the location of the server files can be kept the same
+The rest, such as the `RootFolder` for the location of the server files can be kept the same.

 > `config.go` inside `config` folder and `.env` are both already functional out of the box
 > and can be used for testing purposes, but it is strongly recommended to change the variables/constants above
 > when running the service for public use

-### Database Setup

-The predefined volume for empty tables is located in the `sql` directory and is automatically mounted when running a container.
-All the additions to the tables will not be saved unless specified so in docker-compose file

-**TODO**: Explain how add persistent data to the database and explain migrations

-#### Album Uploads
+### Album Uploads

 At this point, all you need to do is upload some albums.
 It is very simple.
 All songs must be uploaded as albums to ensure clarity and consistency.
 One album is